jylhakos/InternetOfThings/REST/README.md

 # RESTful API (REST)

-We are building RESTful (Representational State Transfer) APIs with the Gin framework.
+The application consists of RESTful (Representational State Transfer) APIs with Golang and the Gin framework.

 The goal of RESTful model is that a resource, for example a document, is transferred via client and server interactions.

 The starting point for the RESTful model is using Hypertext Transfer Protocol (HTTP) as a transport system for remote interactions.

+Each HTTP request from the client to the server contains all of the information necessary to complete the request.

 A server will expose an endpoint at some Uniform Resource Identifier (URI).